 In this final lab we consider unsupervised learning in the form of clustering methods and principal component analysis (PCA), as well as more thorough performance evaluation of classifiers.

 We first consider clustering of the Landsat data.
-You will need the training set for this task:
+You will need the following dataset for this task:

 Select the SimpleKMeans clusterer, bring up its options window and set numClusters to 6.